2008 Lincoln MKZ

-Standard equipment includes premium leather heated and cooled front seats, dual-zone temperature control, power heated front seats, a six-speaker AM-FM stereo with six-CD changer and redundant controls on the steering wheel, Sirius Satellite Radio, a reverse sensing system, cruise control, power windows and door locks with remote entry and a number pad on the door, 17-inch wheels and a 60/40 split and fold-down rear seat all come standard.
+Standard equipment includes premium leather heated and cooled front seats, dual-zone temperature control, power adjustable front seats, a six-speaker AM/FM stereo with six-CD changer and redundant controls on the steering wheel, Sirius Satellite Radio, a reverse sensing system, cruise control, power windows and door locks with remote entry and a number pad on the door, 17-inch wheels, and a 60/40 split and fold-down rear seat.

-The Lincoln MKZ is styled in conservative fashion, creating a prim, proper effect.
-The one exception is a big, chrome grille, which Lincoln is using across its line in an effort to instill brand identity.
+The Lincoln MKZ is styled in a conservative fashion, creating a prim, proper effect.
+The one exception is its wide chrome grille, which Lincoln is using across its line to instill brand identity.
 Lincoln's wide, split-waterfall motif first appeared on the 1938 Zephyr, so it's certainly appropriate for the MKZ, originally launched as the Lincoln Zephyr, to wear it.

-As one expects for the money, the interior looks more upscale than that in the Ford Fusion and Mercury Milan, which share the MKZ's underpinnings and some major mechanical components.
+The cabin looks more upscale than that in the Ford Fusion and Mercury Milan, which share the MKZ's underpinnings and some major mechanical components.
 The trim plastics look best in lighter colors.
-All in all, the MKZ interior doesn't come across as shameless luxury as much as comfortable well-to-do, which is pretty much the standard for this class.
+All in all, the MKZ interior doesn't come across as shameless luxury as much as comfortably well-to-do, which is pretty much the standard for this class.

 The controls for heating, cooling and the stereo are all easy to find and use.
 Storage is adequate.

-The optional navigation system works well.
+The navigation system works well.
 The video screen is smaller than many, but it's easy to figure out without excessive reliance on the owner's manual.
-And unlike some nav systems, it had information about some obscure dirt roads in Michigan, where much of our driving took place.
+And unlike some nav systems, it provided information about some obscure dirt roads in Michigan, where much of our driving took place.
 All automakers make choices about where to spend and where to save, and many choose not include such detail in the navigation software.
-That means that just when you need help the most, the navigation system breaks your heart and announces something along the lines of: 'You are leaving the mapped area.
-Turn-by-turn guidance is no longer available.'
-Not so in the MKZ.

 Trunk capacity is rated at 15.8 cubic feet, which is more than many cars in this class.
 The trunk lid swings high for easy access, and the fold-down rear seat allows some flexibility for hauling more.

 Forward and over-the-shoulder visibility is acceptable.
-But the high rear deck intended to increase trunk space also limits visibility immediately behind the MKZ when backing up.
+The high rear deck limits visibility immediately behind the MKZ when backing up.
 The reverse-sensing system helps with this, providing an audible gauge of the distance between the MKZ and whatever is behind it.

 The Lincoln's 3.5-liter engine delivers great acceleration in the instances most drivers need it.
-It doesn't turn the 3,540-pound, all-wheel-drive MKZ (about 130 pounds more than the front-wheel-drive model) into a rocket, but acceleration is more than acceptable for any reasonable task, including a quick merge onto a busy interstate, and it's satisfying just to feel the rush of power.
-The Duratec 35 is also fairly quiet and smooth.
+It doesn't turn the MKZ into a rocket, but acceleration is more than acceptable for any reasonable task, including a quick merge onto a busy Interstate.
+And it's satisfying just to feel the rush of power.
+The Duratec 3.5-liter is smooth and fairly quiet.

 The six-speed automatic cannot be shifted manually, feature some drivers like.
 Moreover, Lincoln could improve the control program for a quicker response at low speeds.
 From a dead stop, or when traveling at 50 mph, the transmission works great.
 Slam the accelerator as you pull out to pass and it kicks down nicely, one or two gears, to put the engine in the high-torque part of its power band.
 But at 10 mph, it's a different story.
 Creeping out of a parking lot, for example, the transmission will shift up a gear or two, apparently to save fuel.
 But when the driver approaches the street and hits the gas for a hole in traffic, the transmission doesn't want to kick back down to first gear.
-The MKZ bogs a bit, and the anticipated acceleration isn't there, which is annoying.
+The MKZ bogs a bit, and the anticipated acceleration isn't there.

 We like the handling of this car.
 On a rough surface the MKZ does a reasonably good job of shielding its occupants from broken pavement and poorly repaired potholes.
-But the engineers were clever enough to combine that ride with handling that is both reassuring and satisfying.
-Despite having much of its weight up front, the all-wheel-drive model we tested was reasonably quick to change direction and head into a turn, lacking the stubborn, nose-heavy feeling of some all-wheel-drive vehicles.
+But the engineers were clever enough to combine that ride with handling that is reassuring and satisfying.
+Despite having much of its weight up front, the all-wheel-drive model we tested was reasonably quick to change direction and head into a turn, lacking the stubborn, nose-heavy feeling of some all-wheel-drive cars.

-The MKZ's steering has a bit more weight than the Zephyr's did, creating a more positive, satisfying response.
-Yet it doesn't feel heavy when either pulling into a parking spot or cruising at 65 mph.
+The steering has a of weight to it for positive, satisfying response.
+Yet it doesn't feel heavy when pulling into a parking spot.
 And there's no loose, sloppy feeling when the MKZ is pointed straight ahead.
-Turn the wheel just a little bit and it begins to respond immediately, with no dead spot.
-The steering will please 95 percent of all drivers, in our estimation.
-The others are serious driving enthusiasts who are likely to want a little more weight and a slightly better sense of the car connecting with the driver.
+Turn the wheel just a little bit and the chassis begins to respond immediately, with no dead spot.

 The brake pedal has a nice, progressive feel, and the brakes deliver more stopping power than the typical driver will ever use short of an emergency situation.

-Chris Jensen filed this report to NewCarTestDrive.com from New Hampshire.
+Chris Jensen reported to NewCarTestDrive.com from New Hampshire.